 Somalia is a simple country that has recently established a peaceful government after years of war and terror brought about mostly by al-Qaeda groups.
-The country has announced its acceptable government and president, and it is setting on to regenerate its economy based on its rich resources and fertile lands it has within its territory.
+The country has announced its acceptable government and president, and it is set on to regenerate its economy based on its rich resources and fertile lands it has within its territory.
 Somalia is majorly an Islamic country that is located at the eastern corner of the African continent.
-Its location at the farthest east of the continent, as well as its shape bestows it with a nickname, ‘Horn of Africa’ alongside Ethiopia.
+Its location at the farthest East of the continent, as well as its shape bestows it with a nickname, ‘Horn of Africa’ alongside Ethiopia.

 Somalia has gained massive support on its side of security from the international bodies and some East African countries armies like the Kenya.
 The officially spoken language in Somalia is Somali, but you may find locals speaking Arabic language.
 Somalia has just a few attractions to offer in its tourism sector as the number is restricted by the security of the surrounding areas of the tourist sites.

 Entering Somalia can be safe in some ways but risky in others.
 It is advisable to entre Somalia by airplane and public bus transport.
 There is a main international airport, in the capital city of Mogadishu.
 This airport connects Mogadishu to Nairobi-Kenya, Entebbe-Uganda, Dubai, Jeddah, and Djibouti.
 Airlines that serve international flights to and from Somalia’s airport are African Express, Jubba Airways, and Daalo Airlines.